cisco/lal-build-manager/SPEC.md

 - `manifest.json` exists in `$PWD` and is valid JSON
 - dependencies in `INPUT` match `manifest.json`
 - the dependency tree is flat
-- dependencies in `INPUT` contains only global dependencies
+- dependencies in `INPUT` contains only published dependencies
 - dependencies in `INPUT` were built using the correct environment

 `lal build` normally guards on this command.

-An optional `--simple` or `-s` can be passed to `lal verify` to not check for global dependencies and a flat dependency tree.
+An optional `--simple` or `-s` can be passed to `lal verify` to not check for published dependencies and a flat dependency tree.

 #### lal configure [defaults]
 Sets up a default config with a set of pre-configured defaults from a seperately supplied file with default values: